 When Spidey follows Mysterio's directions to a warehouse, he discovers a secret underground base where symbiotes are being manufactured.
 Spider-Man discovers and frees Black Cat and progresses further into the base where he finds Carnage and Doc Ock, who only pretended to be reformed.
 With Venom's help (who has suddenly reappeared), Spider-Man defeats both Carnage and Doc Ock.
 But suddenly the Carnage symbiote fuses with Doc Ock's arms which proceeds to create a giant 'CarnOck' which destroys the base.
 Venom and Spidey make it out of the base, just in time.
 All the villains are left in the hands of the police, in prison and Spider-Man's name is restored.

 Development and Gameplay

-For story sequences, the Nintendo 64 version uses captioned freeze-frames in a comic book style, whereas the Playstation, Windows, Dreamcast, and PC versions have FMV cutscenes.
+For story sequences, the Nintendo 64 version uses captioned freeze-frames in a comic book style, whereas the PlayStation, Windows, Dreamcast, and PC versions have FMV cutscenes.
 This is mainly due to hardware limitations.

 If the player enters the code 'GBHSRSPM' within the game, they can activate a separate mode called What If? mode.
 Based on the What If? series of comics that acted as a proposed alternative events throughout Marvel Comic's history, the What If? mode acted much the same way, becoming an alternate version of the standard game.
 The game itself remains the same, although there are minor changes in scenery and audio tracks.
-Also, similar to the comic books, when you begin a new game, the character of The Watcher appears and explains that things are not as they seem and different to how they once were.
+Also, similar to the comic books, when players begin a new game, the character of The Watcher appears and explains that things are not as they seem and are different to how they once were.